richard-to/richard-to.github.io/programming/_posts/2021-04-10-poker-game-part-5-websockets.md

   message that will be converted to JSON.
 - JSON message conversions

-Overall I aimed to keep the game logic mostly out of this client.go and hub.go files unless necessary.
+Overall I aimed to keep the game logic mostly out of the client.go and hub.go files unless necessary.

 ### GameState or the game engine